-Eurobank recorded net profits of 19.7 million euros in the first quarter (Q1) of 2019, representing a year-on-year (YoY) decline of 42.9 percent versus net profits of 34.5 million euros in Q1 2018.
+Eurobank recorded net profits of 6 million euros in the second quarter (Q2) of 2019 compared to net profits of 19.7 million in Q1.

 Alpha Bank posts net profits of 59.4 mln in Q2, NPE sales worth 3.7 bln planned for remainder of year